AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 * Introduce you to Cloud Manager, AEM's continuous integration and delivery framework used to deploy code to AEM as a Cloud Service
 * Get you up to speed with the content transfer tool
-* Describe the code refactoring tools you have to use in order to modernize your code for AEM as a Cloud Service
+* Describe the code refactoring tools you have to use so you can modernize your code for AEM as a Cloud Service

 ## Using Cloud Manager {#using-cloud-manager}